jackbridger/JapaneseFlashCards/README.md

 # JapaneseFlashCards
-Users can learn 99 common Japanese phrases, revising those that they struggle with.
+Users can learn 20 common Japanese phrases, revising those that they struggle with.

-As a user, I should be able to say, 1min, 10min, 1 day to show whether I need to see it again
+As a user, I should be able to evaluate how confident I feel on a particular phrase.
+Difficult phrases should be tested more frequently.

 As a user, I should first see the Japanese, then the translation